Loading…

 • Plus many other materials

-What are the main types of drill bits used for drilling metal?
+What are the main types of metal drill bit products available?

 The main types of drill bits for metal are High-Speed Steel (HSS) drill bits, Cobalt drill bits, Carbide drill bits, and Diamond-Coated drill bits.